Wollivan/SquadronLeader/README.md

 The pilots will share:

-- 1 of each move template
+- 1 move template
 - 1 range ruler
 - 4 Red d6 for the Attack dice
 - 4 Green d6 for the Defense dice
 - Optional: Blue d6 for the Ace Bonus dice
-- Optional: 1 70 cm x 70 cm playmat
+- Optional: 1 70cm x 70cm playmat

 The playing area of the game can be any size.
 Its usually just the entire table, because that is the easiest to keep track of, but for an optimal playing experience, you can define a square which is 70 cm square or 3 lengths of the range ruler wide and long.